 \subsection{The implementer's decision \emph{without} a guarantee}

-Consider a policy intervention on individuals with a binary outcome and probability $p$ of success.
+Consider a policy intervention on individuals with binary outcomes each having probability $p$ of success.
 For example, the policy could be a vaccine outreach strategy in a population that is unlikely to be vaccinated without an intervention.
 Success is an individual being vaccinated.
 A researcher publishes a one-sided confidence interval for $p$ with lower bound $L$, claiming the post-intervention vaccination rate is at least $L$ with $(1-\alpha')\%$ confidence.

-The implementer -- a public health agency in the vaccine outreach example -- must decide whether or not to implement the policy based upon the confidence interval reported by the researcher.
+The implementer --- a public health agency in the vaccine outreach example --- must decide whether or not to implement the policy based upon the confidence interval reported by the researcher.
 The implementer understands the definition of a $(1-\alpha)\%$ confidence interval implies:

 for all $p\in[0,1]$.
 Beyond this, the implementer has no additional information about the unknown value of $p$ nor the sampling distribution of $L$.

 The implementer's cost of implementing the policy for $m$ individuals is $c_m$.
 Assume members of the target population are independent so that the number of successes, $X_m,$ is a binomial random variable: $X_m\sim \mathrm{Binomial}(m,p)$.
 The benefit to the implementer of $x$ successes is a function $b(x)$.
 Assume $b(x)$ is increasing in $x$ and $b(0) = 0.$ For the vaccine outreach policy, $b(x)$ could be the expected reduction in medical costs for $x$ vaccinated patients relative to $x$ unvaccinated patients.
 Thus, the net benefit to the implementer is $b(X_m) - c_m$ with expected net benefit $\mathrm{E}[b(X_m)] - c_m.$